Origin and History

 |Coat||blue with 6 pewter buttons on each side and 2 pewter butoons at the waist on the left side

 |Gaiters||black (long for the musketeers, very short for the grenadiers)|

-Troopers were armed with a musket and a sabre.
+Troopers were armed with a musket, a bayonet and a sabre.

 NCOs wore the same uniform as privates with the following distinctions: